rust-dsa/rust-dsa.github.io/src/array/vector.md

 "A vector is a contiguous growable array type with heap-allocated contents."[^1]

 ## Initializing a vector
-While initializing a primitive array, we had to specify the size of the array before-hand.
-There is no such constraints with a vector
+When initializing a primitive array, we must specify its size beforehand.
+However, vectors do not have such constraints.
+We can define the capacity of a vector manually using the `with_capacity` function.

 ```rust
 {{#include ./vectors.rs:initialize}}